-In a commercial lease negotiation, a tenant improvement allowance (also referred to as a TA, TIA, TI allowance and leasehold improvement allowance) is an agreement from the landlord to compensate the tenant for all or a portion of the funds required to construct the commercial space.
+In a commercial lease negotiation, a tenant improvement allowance (also referred to as a TA, TIA, TI allowance and leasehold improvement allowance or cash allowance) is an agreement from the landlord to compensate the tenant for all or a portion of the funds required to construct the commercial space.

 It is typically expressed in a per square foot dollar amount, such as $30.00 per square foot of rentable area, and it applies to all construction related work and professional fees, but does not typically include furniture, technology, cabling and relocation costs.